cvaf/polybar-football/README.md

 ![](imgs/example.png)

+### Usage:
+1. Update the shebang to point to your venv.
+2. Change the team name :(
-Add the following to your polybar config:
+3. Add the following to your polybar config:

 ```
 [module/manutd-fixtures]